Frank Bird Linderman: Politics

 Linderman became active in politics and was elected in 1902 to the Montana Legislature as the representative from Madison County, Montana; his term was one year, and he was elected again in 1904, serving in 1905.
 That same year, the Linderman family moved to the capital city of Helena.
 After his term in the legislature, Linderman served as assistant secretary of state from 1905 to 1907.
 He also opened an assay office in Helena.

 Linderman changed jobs again in 1907 and began traveling the state as a life insurance agent for Germania Life Insurance Company.
 But his political ambitions continued.
 In 1916, he ran for one of Montana's two at-large seats for Congress, but did not place among the top two finishers.
 Jeannette Rankin, who was born in the state and worked for women's suffrage, gained the second-highest number of votes and won a seat.
 She helped gain a national constitutional amendment to achieve universal suffrage for women.
 In a letter to his father, Linderman blamed his loss on the "fad" of woman suffrage.

 In 1924, Linderman ran for popular election to the United States Senate against well-known incumbent Democratic United States Senator Thomas J. Walsh.
-The Democrat had first been elected in 1912, and re-elected in 1918, both times by the state legislature, which was then the practice.
-In 1924 Walsh faced his first election challenge by popular vote.
+The Democrat had first been elected by the state legislature in 1912, which was then the practice, and re-elected in 1918 by popular vote.
 Linderman won the Republican primary against Wellington D. Rankin, the Attorney General of Montana, and advanced to the general election.
 Walsh defeated Linderman by a wide margin to keep his Senate seat.